 about and built wearable fitness trackers.
 WVU Extension 4-H faculty and specialists

 led NYSD activities in schools throughout West Virginia, as well as at various

-WVU Extension Service’s 4-H program is located in all 55 counties in West Virginia
+WVU Extension’s 4-H program is located in all 55 counties in West Virginia

 and serves more than 60,000 youths through clubs, camps and school-based programming.